 Please note: If you are suffering financial problems related to the coronavirus pandemic you may be eligible for additional support.

 Lenders that welcome applicants who have bad credit

 Payday lenders operate with different lending criteria to other institutions, such as major banks, which is the main reason they can offer loans to borrowers with negative marks on their credit file.
-Payday lenders consider your employment situation; how much you earn; whether you receive Work and Income payments and will look at the last 90 days of your bank statements to see if you’re eligible for a loan.
+Payday lenders consider your employment situation, how much you earn, or whether you receive Work and Income payments.
+They look at the last 90 days of your bank statements to see if you’re eligible for a loan.